NickSettler/video-annotation-tool/README.md

 ## Environmental Variables

 The project uses an .env file to set environmental variables for both development and production.
-The .env file is ignored by git, so you need yo copy the .env.template file, rename it to .env and set the variables.
+The .env file is ignored by git, so you need to copy the .env.template file, rename it to .env and set the variables.